rotblauer/catd/README.md

 Streams! (...and sorting).
 Streams structure (concurrent) pipelines.
 Then there's tiling.
 Thank goodness (and author/maintainer Rachel) for `tippecanoe`.
 Tiling daemon is own thing.
-Receives HTTP RPC.
+Listens HTTP RPC.
-Stores all its own data for reasons.
+Stores all its own data.

 ### Cat Commanders